 - The easiest way to begin is with your packed lunch.
 Bring lunch from home or bring a take out box if you’re going to grab a take out lunch.
 It may not be the coolest looking lunch, but it’s plastic free.
 And best of all, your container is reusable!
 The same goes for takeout coffee.

 - Buy from bulk stores.
-We are in the midst of launching The Hive bulk foods at Organica Lifestyles in Bangsar which stocks a myriad of dry organic foods like rolled oats, pumpkin kernels, flax seed and quinoa by the gram.
+There are quite some bulk and zero waste stores in KL which stock a myriad of dry organic foods like rolled oats, pumpkin kernels, flax seed and quinoa by the gram.
 We also stock reusable items like metal straws and compostable toothbrushes.

 - Buy vegetables from a local organic farmer.
-In our case he also collects our compost to be used at their farm.
+In our case he also collects our compost for his farm.

 - Replace all of your expensive toxic cleaning products with the following items:

-a. white vinegar: Vinegar can be used to clean heaps of things in your own home!
-Although not registered with the FDA as a cleaning agent, it will kill both salmonella and e coli.
+a. white vinegar.
+You can use vinegar to clean heaps of things in your own home!
+Although not registered with the FDA as a cleaning agent, it will kill both salmonella and E. coli.

-b. baking soda: It absorbs heaps of odours around your home and is capable of removing tough stains.
-Another plus is that baking soda is completely non-toxic (we sell baking soda by the bulk at The Hive by the way).
+b. baking soda.
+It absorbs heaps of odours around your home and is capable of removing tough stains.
+Another plus is that baking soda is completely non-toxic.

-c. lemon: Lemon is a natural disinfectant and can be used all over the house.
+c. lemon.
+This fruit is a natural disinfectant and can be used all over the house.
 Additionally, it smells great!